Board of Trustees

 Harvey Snyder

-HARVEY A. SNYDER, MD, is an attending physician in the Division of Cardiology, Department of Medicine at Cooper University Health Care, with a teaching appointment at Cooper Medical School of Rowan University.
+HARVEY A. SNYDER, MD, is a partner at Cardiovascular Associates of Delaware Valley, with a teaching appointment at Cooper Medical School of Rowan University.
 He also holds active privileges at Virtua, Inspira, and Jefferson Health systems.

-Dr. Snyder is a diplomate of the American Board of Internal Medicine, a diplomate of the American Board of Internal Medicine/Cardiovascular Diseases and Interventional Cardiology.
+Dr. Snyder is a Diplomat of the American Board of Internal Medicine, a Diplomat of the American Board of Internal Medicine/Cardiovascular diseases and Interventional Cardiology.
 He is also a member of the American College of Physicians and American Medical Association.

 He received his bachelors of arts degree from Franklin and Marshall College in Lancaster, PA, with honors and was inducted into Phi Beta Kappa.
 His medical degree is from Johns Hopkins University School of Medicine in Baltimore, MD.